danmackinlay/economic-data/README.rst

   their website, given a day or two.
 * US databases are by far the best represented.
 Is this sufficient?

   * SEC has some data although may only have addresses for the top 10000 publicly traded companies http://www.sec.gov/edgar/searchedgar/webusers.htm - appears to require manual data scraping.
   * Aswath Damodaran has some valuation data sets, US back a decade and global since this year. http://pages.stern.nyu.edu/~adamodar/New_Home_Page/data.html
+  * nonNBER-santisied papaten data at http://patft.uspto.gov/help/contents.htm